-At any time after receiving a report of an alleged violation of this policy, the University may remove a student Respondent from the University's Education Programs and Activities on an emergency basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations justifies removal.
-In the event the University imposes an interim removal, it will provide the Respondent with notice and an opportunity to challenge the removal decision immediately following the removal.
+At any time after receiving a report of an alleged violation of this policy, the Office of Equity may remove a student Respondent from the University's Education Programs and Activities on an emergency basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations justifies removal.
+In the event the Office of Equity imposes an interim removal, it will provide the Respondent with notice and an opportunity to challenge the removal decision immediately following the removal.
 Any emergency removal of a student will involve consultation with the Behavioral Consultation Team and the Division of Student Affairs.